dariober/Java-cafe/SamTextViewer/README.md

 # TODO, FIXME etc

+* Genomic coords are not checked against sam header!
 * When setting `-d 0 -m 0` parsing bam files should be made faster
 * If a sam header is available:
   ** Add option to print it